-Don’t synonymize Load testing with stress testing.
-The later determines the extent to which a system can continue to hold under extreme workloads or when some of its components (hardware or software) start to crumble.
+Sometimes, we mix up Load testing with Stress testing while they target different validation areas.
+The latter determines the extent to which a system can continue to hold under extreme workloads or when some of its components (hardware or software) start to crumble.
 On the other hand, load testing defines the maximum amount of charge a system can handle without reporting any significant performance degradation.

 What are the best practices to carry out load testing?

-- Cover the primary sequence of actions that user would be doing.
+- Cover the primary sequence of actions that the user would be doing.

-- Capture scenarios which may lead to high loads.
+- Capture scenarios that may lead to high loads.
 For example, transactions that involve excessive database access.

 - Spend at least some of the time doing exploratory testing.

-In the next section, we are listing the top 3 Chrome extensions that can optimize the load testing process of any web application.
-But before you dive into viewing the Chrome plugins, have a look at the following blog post on the Load Testing interview questions.
+In the next section, we list the top 3 Chrome extensions that can optimize the load-testing process of any web application.
+But before you dive into viewing the Chrome plugins, have a look at the blog post on the load-testing interview questions.

-It has thousand of users who are using it for the web load testing purpose.
-It can record all the HTTP requests and produce a load test in a very short time.
-It comes in two modes.
+It can record all the HTTP requests and produce a load test in a short time.

-It is an automatic mode which doesn’t require scripting the tests.
+It is an automatic mode that doesn’t require scripting the tests.

-You would only need to browse the website and it’ll imitate a no. of virtual users swarming on your site for load testing.
+You would only need to browse the website, and it’ll imitate a number of virtual users swarming on your site for load testing.